dsasmblr/game-hacking/README.md

 Title/Link | Description
 ---- | ----
+[Introduction to IDA Pro (x86/x64, via Windows)](https://www.youtube.com/watch?v=cGDcTSCB7y4) | A well-paced, cursory overview of IDA Pro.
+It's given in the context of malware analysis, but everything you learn can be directly applied to game hacking.
+[Introduction to IDA Pro (ARM, via Mac)](https://www.youtube.com/watch?v=wwo9KjVg-HY) | An example-laden overview of reverse engineering ARM binaries via IDA Pro.
+It's given in the context of malware analysis, but everything you learn can be directly applied to game hacking.
 [Motherboard Livestream Archive: Researcher Cracks Elder Scrolls Online, Dark Age of Camelot, and Wildstar](https://www.youtube.com/embed/iYTCBPUn98c?start=186&end=6620) | Adrian Bednarek, better known as "Manfred", demonstrates the MMORPG hacks he wanted to show but couldn't during [his DEF CON 25 presentation](https://tknk.io/DScz).
 This is a rare glimpse into the tools, thoughts, and approaches of a professional online game hacker!
 [Hacking Games in a Hacked Game](https://vimeo.com/132900706) | This video discusses goes over the results of those who solved CTF challenges in Pwn Adventure 3 at [Ghost in the Shellcode 2015](http://ghostintheshellcode.com/).
 Slides [here](https://github.com/Vector35/HackingGames).
 [The Security of Classic Game Consoles](https://www.youtube.com/watch?v=jkl5NJrRKgA) | A presentation demonstrating the technical details of what went into protecting the security of classic game consoles, as well as how those protections were broken.